graysonhead/blog/content/posts/bevy_proc_earth_2.md

 ## Textures

 Head over to [Visible Earth](https://visibleearth.nasa.gov/collection/1484/blue-marble?page=2) and download the texture package for the month of your choice.
 Use the highest resolution one if possible for maximum pretty.
-But if you get a WGPU error when compiling use: try a lower resolution (you may also have to resample them in GIMP or another program if you are running on a computer without a discrete GPU.)
+But if you get a WGPU error when compiling, try a lower resolution (you may also have to resample them in GIMP or another program if you are running on a computer without a discrete GPU.)

 It should look something like this: